johnnychen94/WNNMDenoise.jl/README.md

   is only set in one dimension, with the other dimension stride being 1.
 This extra computation brings almost no benefit speaking of the PSNR/runtime.
-For example, when noise level is `40` and with the same default parameters, the overall PSNR is `31.30` in about 50 seconds, if we set stride in both dimension, then PNSR is `31.29` in about 26 seconds.
+For example, when noise level is `40` and with the same default parameters, the overall PSNR is `31.30` in about 50 seconds, if we set stride in both dimension, then PSNR is `31.29` in about 26 seconds.
 - When doing block matching, we sample the patch into a smaller one by setting indexing stride `2`.

 ## Benchmark results